ArchangelSDY/PyPuzzle/README.md

 	apt-get install libgd2-xpm-dev
 	apt-get install libpuzzle-dev

+Note: In case of missing some image formats support, make sure you have corresponding image libraries installed.
+For example, libjpeg/libpng, etc.

-You can install PyPuzzle with pip:
+Then you can install PyPuzzle with pip:

 ```shell
 $ pip install pypuzzle